Last update : 02 Nov 2013

 Q16: We could use a box of these boards.
 What are the commercial license terms?

 Please contact us directly for more information.
-Commercial licenses are available, include all necessary firmware download utilities, and can include source code if necessary.
+Commercial licenses are available, include all necessary firmware download utilities, and can include source code if and as necessary.

 Q17: Are these boards rated for mission critical applications?